intellistream/AllianceDB/README.md

 1. cmake > 3.10.0.
 2. Profiling only supports Intel CPUs.
 3. You may need to reset pmu once at first run, some pcm profiling results may be incorrect at first time.
-4. Prepare cpu-mapping, and need to configure the path in `cpu-mapping.txt`.
+4. Prepare cpu-mapping in `cpu-mapping.txt`.
 5. real world datasets will be moved to the `exp_dir/datasets` automatically by scripts.
 6. Our program should be running as root: `sudo bash run_all.sh -d /data1/xtra -c 19922944`.
 7. You can run any subset of the experiment sections by modifying the exp_section in `run_all.sh`.